mbbill/undotree/README.md

 Persistent undo saves the undo history in a file on disk, rather than in RAM.
 Whenever a change is made, Vim saves the edited file with its current state, while also saving the entire undo history to a separate file on disk that includes all states.
 This means that even after exiting Vim, the undo history is still available when you reopen the file, allowing you to continue to undo/redo changes.
 The undo history file is incremental and saves every change permanently, similar to Git.

 If you're worried about the potential storage space used by persistent undo files, undotree provides an option to clean them up.
 Additionally, undotree is written in pure Vim script, making it lightweight, simple, and fast, and only runs when needed.
-To enable persistent undo, simply type `:h persistent-undo` in Vim, or follow the instructions provided in the documentation.
+To enable persistent undo, simply type `:h persistent-undo` in Vim, or follow the instructions provided in the *Usage* section below.

 ### Download and Install